NathanBHay/Notes-Backup/Computer Science/Algorithms/Data Compression.md

 # Huffman Coding
 Huffman coding is a method of generating reliable prefix-free code words for characters.
 From the character frequencies it is able to find code words of length ordered by the frequency.
 Huffman's algorithm is used for finding a table of variable-length codes with a [[Algorithmic Paradigms#Greedy|greedy]] approach.

 The algorithm works on a set of unique characters with their computed frequencies.
-To construct an encoding each character can be seen as a [[Graph Theory#Trees|leaf node]] within a [[Tree Data Structures#Binary Tree|binary tree]].
+To construct an encoding, each character can be seen as a [[Graph Theory#Trees|leaf]] within a [[Tree Data Structures#Binary Tree|binary tree]].
 Therefore to find an encoding simply join the two characters with the smallest frequencies to form a new node which is connected to the tree, maintaining the invariant that $l<r$.
 Where the edge connecting the left node has weight $0$, and the right has weight $1$.
 After add the new node to the list of nodes, and remove the previous.
 Continue this until a full tree is constructed.
 Once this is done traverse the tree to every leaf concatenating the edges to find a binary string for every character.

 A common approach to computing this is using a [[Abstract Datatypes#Priority Queue|priority queues]] to hold the list priorities of letters and pointers to trees.
 This approach takes $O(n\log n)$ time where $n$ is the number of symbols.
 The alternative approach is the use of two [[Abstract Datatypes#Queue|queues]] that hold the weights, but aren't ordered by them.
 In this approach during each step the two lowest values are chosen from either queues.
 This results in a $O(n)$ time algorithm.
 Additionally to minimise variance caused by an unbalanced tree tie break by choosing the original queue.